caudrel/wild-series/README.md

 ##Wild Series##

-This project represent the Symfony learning assignement fo our training at the Wild Code School
+This project represent the Symfony learning assignment fo our training at the Wild Code School